Make Your Own Effective Sleep Aid from Safe Easy to Find Herbs!

-In addition to potentially helping with sleep disorders, Valerian is useful for anxiety.
-It is a nervine herb and therefore helps with many nervous system issues.
+In addition to potentially helping with sleep disorders, Valerian is useful for soothing nerves and feelings of being over-stressed.
+It is a nervine herb and therefore helps support the nervous system.
 Its sedative qualities may also help with menstrual cramps (for myself, I find Valerian too strong for this) as well as hot flashes and menopausal symptoms.

-Valerian Root is sometimes used to help with depression, especially if it is associated with anxiety.
+Valerian Root is sometimes used to help with feelings of sadness, especially if it is associated with anxiousness.
 It may calm and soothe emotions.

 I grow my own Valerian, but sometimes I do need to purchase it!
 HERE is where I buy organic, high quality, sustainable Valerian Root.

 Valerian is generally considered a safe herb for most people to use, even for children in small amounts and for shorter periods of time.
 People react differently, though, to different things, so here are a few safety factors about which to be aware: Valerian may cause stomach upset in some people.
 Also, for people with ADHD, Valerian may have the opposite effect, rather like coffee.